 The death of her father led to further depression and decline in Kent’s career.
 Her dismissal from the New York City Ballet following Balanchine’s death coincided with her happy but short-lived marriage to filmmaker Aram Avakian.
 Following Avakian’s death, Kent continued teaching and coaching.
 In 1992, she met and married her third husband, Bob Gurney.

 Despite continued personal, financial, and physical problems, Kent persevered.
 At age fifty, she came out of retirement to dance in John Clifford’s Notturno.
 Critics once again praised her unique expressiveness, humor, refinement, and sensuality.
-Since 2002 she has been guest teaching at dance schools around the country, participating in seminars on Balanchine’s legacy and helping to coach a new generation of dancers for The George Balanchine Trust.
+After 2002, she guest taught at dance schools around the country, participating in seminars on Balanchine’s legacy and helped to coach a new generation of dancers for The George Balanchine Trust.
 Allegra Kent lives in New York City.

 Once a Dancer ...
 (1997).